top of page

 Preserve primary environmental corridors

 The best remaining features of the Region’s natural resource base (lakes, rivers, streams, wetlands, and woodlands, among others) occur in linear patterns in the landscape.
 The largest and most well-connected of these linear patterns have been identified as primary environmental corridors.
-Primary environmental corridors, which encompass about 18 percent of the Region, should be preserved in natural, open uses.
+Primary environmental corridors, which encompass about 18% of the Region, should be preserved in natural, open uses.

 Preserve the Region’s most productive agricultural land